nadeenahmed/atos_task1_uefa_database/README.md

 # Solution Steps
 1- Designed an ERD using draw.io
 2- Created the database schema using DDL
-3- Converted the xlsx file to separate csv files for each table
+3- Converted the xlsx file to separate csv files for each table using pandas
 4- Imported the tables into the database
 5- Wrote the query to materialize the required view
 6- Prepared a detailed presentation to review and address data quality issues